Dillon County Partnership Programs

 Raising A Reader

-Engages families of routine of a daily “book cuddling” with their children to foster healthy brain development, parent-child bonding, and early literacy skills critical for school success.
+Engages families in routine of a daily “book cuddling” with their children to foster healthy brain development, parent-child bonding, and early literacy skills critical for school success.
 Parents will engage in “read aloud” strategies through books sent home weekly with the book bag delivery system.

 How to Apply: